moorl/MoorlDocs/docs-source/plugin/MoorlForms/index.en.md

 This plugin is based on a fundamental redevelopment of the [Form Builder](../MoorlFormBuilder/index.md) and offers maximum flexibility and integrity for Shopware 6.

+## Custom forms for Shopware 6

+- You want to create your own forms in Shopware?
+- You don't have a Shopware Professional subscription, but don't want to do without this essential feature?
+- The possibilities of the Shopware Professional form builder are not enough?
+- You build complex forms and are looking for a good basis for your individual adjustments?

+If you can answer one of these questions with "yes", then you are definitely on the right track!

 !!! note "Note for all customers who already own the Form Builder"

     This plugin has a fundamentally different structure and does not offer the possibility to migrate the previous forms.